Frogvall/dnd5e-misc/Champions of Azeroth/Races/Champions of Juju.md

 #### Blessing of Sethraliss

 You know the *poison spray* cantrip.
 Charisma, Intelligence or Wisdom is your spellcasting modifier for this spell, chosen when you gain this blessing.
-You can cast this cantrip using a bonus action a number of times equal to your proficiency bonus and regain all expended uses of this blessing at the end of a long rest.
+You can cast this cantrip using a bonus action a number of times equal to your proficiency bonus and regain all expended uses of this blessing when you finish a long rest.

 #### Blessing of Shadra

 When you hit a creature with an attack that deals slashing or piercing damage, you can also inject it with a deadly venom.
 The creature must make a Constitution saving throw, with the DC equals 13 plus your proficiency bonus.
 On a failure, the creature take poison damage and become poisoned until the start of your next turn, and on a success it takes half the poison damage, but do not become poisoned.
-The poison damage equals a number of d8's equal to your proficiency bonus.
+The poison damage equals a number of d6's equal to your proficiency bonus.
 You must finish a short or long rest to use this blessing again.

 #### Blessing of Shando

 You know the *shocking grasp* cantrip.
 Charisma, Intelligence or Wisdom is your spellcasting modifier for this spell, chosen when you gain this blessing.
-You can cast this cantrip using a bonus action a number of times equal to your proficiency bonus and regain all expended uses of this blessing at the end of a long rest.
+You can cast this cantrip using a bonus action a number of times equal to your proficiency bonus and regain all expended uses of this blessing when you finish a long rest.

 #### Blessing of Shirvallah

-Whenever you make an attack with a nonmagical weapon, it is considered a +1 weapon for the attack.
+You can give yourself a +10 bonus to a melee weapon attack roll you make.
+Once you use this blessing, you can’t use it again until you finish a short or long rest.

 #### Blessing of Torcali